thomaspinckney3/cs4501/Project2.md

 instructions for how to build a Django app.
 I'm assuming you've done it before and are using the tutorials and support provided on the Django site.

-We're using Django 1.10 as of spring 2017.
+We're using Django 2.1 as of fall 2018.
 Ensure you have the updated image:

 ```
 docker pull tp33/django